AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 - :cpp:`MLMG::BottomSolver::cgbicg`: Start with cg.
 Switch to bicgstab if cg fails.
 The matrix must be symmetric.

-- :cpp:`MLMG::BottomSolver::hypre`: One of the solvers available through hypre; see the section below on External Solvers
+- :cpp:`MLMG::BottomSolver::hypre`: One of the solvers available through hypre;
+  see the section below on External Solvers

 - :cpp:`MLMG::BottomSolver::petsc`: Currently for cell-centered only.

+- :cpp:`LPInfo::setAgglomeration(bool)` (by default true) can be used continue to coarsen the multigrid by copying what would have been the bottom solver to a new :cpp:`MultiFab` with a new :cpp:`BoxArray` with fewer, larger grids, to allow for additional coarsening.

+- :cpp:`LPInfo::setConsolidation(bool)` (by default true) can be used continue to transfer a multigrid problem to fewer MPI ranks.
+  There are more setting sucsh as :cpp:`LPInfo::setConsolidationGridSize(int)`, :cpp:`consolidation_threshold`, :cpp:`consolidation_ratio`, and :cpp:`consolidation_strategy`, to give control over how this process works.

 Boundary Stencils for Cell-Centered Solvers
 ===========================================